Token Management Service¶

 Use the Token Management Service to grant your application access to data of tenants, who use the application.
 This is relevant if your application frequently performs data processing on multiple tenants without user interaction, e.g. pre-calculating KPIs for a dashboard.
 If an application has access to the Token Management Service, it can request tokens to access IoT data of other tenants.
 The access to the Token Management Service must be explicitly granted for each version of an application.

-Whenever IoT data is accessed in MindSphere, a valid token is required to get access permission.
+Whenever IoT data is accessed, a valid token is required to get access permission.
 If an application requires to access IoT data without human interaction, it needs a technical token.
 The Token Management Service generates these tokens.
 In order to issue a token, the application sends a request to the Token Management Service, which contains its own credentials and specifies which data it needs to access.
 If the application has permission to access this data, the Token Management Service returns a valid token, which grants the requested access permission.

 The figure below shows the basic interactions between Token Management Service and the Developer Cockpit, the Operator Cockpit, and an application.